SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 If a computed property's setter does not define a name for the new value to be set, a default name of ``newValue`` is used.
-Here's an alternative version of the ``Rect`` structure, which takes advantage of this shorthand notation:
+Here's an alternative version of the ``Rect`` structure that takes advantage of this shorthand notation:

 .. testcode:: computedProperties